 The goal of the Cross Community Working Group is to provide a framework for policy development across the country code and generic top-level domain space.
 Consequently, we are cautious about the proposal of the GAC Sub Working Group to amend the Applicant Guidebook prior to the conclusion of the CWG’s work, as there could be eventual conflicts that might affect the implementation of any effective policy regarding country and territory names as top-level domains.
 Therefore, we would strongly advocate to coordinate the work of our respective groups as much as possible.

-Please note, that the Cross Community Working Group is open to members from all SO/ACs and we would therefore encourage members of the GAC sub Working Group to join our effort.
-A broad membership will ensure that the CWG drafts a practical, feasible and workable policy framework that will lead to an effective policy, which will hopefully be acceptable to all Supporting Organizations and Advisory Committees, and serving the interest of all of ICANN’s stakeholders.
+Last but not least, please note that our CWG has been chartered by the GNSO Council and the ccNSO Council; its membership includes participants from the ccNSO, GNSO, ALAC and the GAC.
+The ccNSO and GNSO Councils have both been made aware of this communication effort; however, it is important to emphasize this does not represent a formal position of either Council.

+In addition, it might be worth considering to organize a joint face-to-face meeting between your Sub-Working Group and our Cross Community Working Group during the forthcoming ICANN 52 Meeting in Singapore.
+We would suggest a working lunch meeting on Monday 9 February 2015 and hope this aligns with your agenda.
+Of course, we would be very happy to consider any alternative time you might suggest.

-We hope that this comment marks the beginning of a fruitful work relationship between our respective groups and remain at your disposal for any questions or clarifying follow-ups you might have.
+We hope that you will find our comments useful to your work and are optimistic that this marks the beginning of a fruitful work relationship between our respective groups.
+We remain at your disposal for any questions or clarifying follow-ups you might have.

 Yours sincerely